Hollywood has a thing about making the same movie more than once. And often at the same time.

 With Kutcher separated from then-wife Demi Moore in late 2011, he and Kunis—clearly neither holding any sort of grudge over their competing films—began dating in early 2012 and were engaged by February 2014.
 Daughter Wyatt Isabelle arrived that October.
 Kutcher and Kunis were married in July 2015, with son Dimitri Portwood arriving the following year.
 Talk about a true Hollywood happy ending.

-As we celebrate 10 years since the No Strings Attached/Friends with Benefits face-off, take a look at the most memorable twin films to have arrived in theaters both before and since.
+Now, take a look at the most memorable twin films to have arrived in theaters both before and since.
 There are quite a few of them.